 Following these letters, the next one or two numbers relate to the specific district within this postcode area.
 Typically, numbers start in the city center and fan-out from there.
 However, confusingly this rule doesn’t always apply.
 If you’re unsure of a postcode in the UK, make sure you use the Royal Mail’s postcode finder to write the correct address.

 The red postbox is an iconic part of UK culture.
 They date from 1852 when the first was installed on the island of Jersey.
 There are currently around 100,000 of these post boxes, or pillar boxes, across the UK.
 Every postbox is marked with the royal cipher of the reigning monarch.
 You’ll find most are marked with “ER” for Elizabeth II.
 However, keep your eyes peeled for older Victorian and Edwardian boxes.

 Standalone, roadside boxes are found near shops and other community services.
 Some boxes are built into walls and buildings, particularly in rural areas.
-Royal Mail makes collections from postboxes at least once a day, with the exception of weekends and public holidays.
+Royal Mail makes collections from postboxes at least once a day, with the exception of weekends and UK bank holidays.
 Boxes in busier locations will have several daily collections while others may have only one.
 The next collection is always clearly displayed on the front of the box.
 To find your nearest pillar box, use the Royal Mail services locator.

 Sending mail internationally with the UK postal service

 If you need to mail something internationally, you have several options in the UK.
 The easiest option for many will be to simply visit your local post office.
 Here, you’ll be able to send letters, documents, parcels, and packages throughout the world.
 You’ll have your choice of delivery options, including international tracking and signature-on-delivery.
 There are also more economic options.
 These are particularly useful if you’re planning on sending larger items overseas, such as packing boxes.